DemisR/workshop-docker/06-Docker-compose.md

 Compose is a tool for defining and running multi-container Docker applications.

-With Compose, you use a YAML file to configure your application’s services.
+With Compose, you use a YAML file to configure your application's services.

 Then, with a single command, you create and start all the services from your configuration.

 ---